 Do your people know how to not hurt themselves?

 This means everything we do in life is some form of Manual Handling.
-Putting boxes on shelves, gardening, cleaning, brushing our teeth, writing, and typing are all common examples of Manual Handling.
+Some everyday Manual Handling examples are the following: Putting boxes on shelves, gardening, cleaning, brushing our teeth, writing, and typing are all common examples of Manual Handling.

 There are 4 key areas associated with any Manual Handling activity.